ashikstylist/Movie-Cart/README.md

 ## Overview

-A Movie Cart React Application developed using React and express
+A Movie Cart Web Application developed using React and express

 ## Running the project